Crocs Alternatives: 5 Comfy Shoes That Are Better for the Planet

 Did someone say vegan leather Crocs alternatives?
 We just did!
 These fashion-forward sandals have footbeds with added arch support and a shock-absorbing cork sole for lasting comfort.
 A silky vegan suede lining means you can rock them with or without socks.

-5. Native Jefferson Cozy Child
+5. Native Jefferson Cozy Child: Best for Kids

 CertificationsNot listed